 If potential impacts are identified, the ecologist may have to carry out further survey work, for example to clarify the impacts on dormice or bats.
 These detailed surveys will have to be carried out at certain times of year, which will vary from species to species.
 It is therefore important that surveys are timetabled into your project plan in order to avoid wasting time and money.

-The length and scope of the Wildlife Report will vary and should be proportionate to the impacts and size of the project.
-The report may vary from a short statement (if there are no or minimal impacts) to a comprehensive report with detailed surveys. ing both time and money.
+The length and scope of the wildlife report will vary and should be proportionate to the impacts and size of the project.
+The report may vary from a short statement (if there are no or minimal impacts) to a comprehensive report with detailed surveys.

 If the proposed development is going to impact on a European Protected Species (such as bats, dormice, otters, great crested newts) you may need a licence from Natural England.
 Your ecological consultant will provide advice on this as it is separate to the planning process.